-SPECIAL EDUCATIONAL NEEDS and DISABILITY REPORT 2023 Updated February 2024 for Staff Contact Details.
+SPECIAL EDUCATIONAL NEEDS and DISABILITY REPORT 2024

-dated rebiodity 2024 for stall Collect Details.
-1 What kinds of SEND are provided for at Whitby Heath?
-Whitby Heath Primary is a two-form entry mainstream primary school that provides an education for all pupils who want to share in our school community.
-We aim to fulfil our vision of 'excellence in a caring community' with all our pupils; including those with special needs.
-We support children that demonstrate SEND within the four areas of need; • communication and interaction • cognition and learning • social, emotional and mental health needs • sensory and/or physical difficulties.
-2 How do we identify children and young people with SEND and how do we assess their needs?
-All children are continually monitored and are assessed through teacher judgements as well as formative assessments.
-We ensure we note their progress in regards to academic achievements as well as learning behaviours and their social, emotional development.
-Actions are taken at the earliest opportunity to support pupils through class-support and/or interventions in order to address any specific needs.
+1 What kinds of Whitby Heath Primary is a two-form entry mainstream primary ' SEND are school that provides an education for all pupils who want to provided for at share in our school community.
+Whitby Heath?
+We support children that demonstrate SEND within the four areas of need; communication and interaction cognition and learning social, emotional and mental health needs sensory and/or physical difficulties.
+2 How do we All children are continually monitored and are assessed through identify children teacher judgements as well as formative assessments.
+Actions and young people with are taken at the earliest opportunity to support pupils through class-support and/or interventions in order to address any SEND and how specific needs.
+To support this process, class teachers and the do we assess SENCO meet formally at least three times per year to discuss the their needs? needs of the children in class and ensure that where necessary, additional support is put in place.
+In addition, we have an internal 'watchlist' where we track children beginning to show signs of needing additional support to help us with early identification and swift action.
 We work with children and their families from the beginning of this process.
-If parents believe that their child has a special educational need we will discuss this with them, monitor and assess their child accordingly.
-Often these assessments will be carried out by school but we sometimes request advice from more specialised services such as Community Paediatricians, Mental Health Support Team, Speech Therapy, Autism Team or CAMHS.
-We will always share the findings with parents and in consultation plan the next steps to best support their child.
-Children who need additional support will also have an SEN Support Plan, (alternatively known as an IEP) which will be reviewed at least 3 times a year.
-Using the Plan, Do, Assess, Review cycle, we monitor the impact of interventions and support upon the holistic progress of our pupils and share this information with children and parents.
-3 Who is our SENCo (Special Educational Needs Coordinator)?
-Mrs Beach You can contact her on 0151 355 1781 or Via email at senco@whitbyheath.cheshire.sch.uk Our SEND Governor is Mrs E Scorer
+If parents believe that their child has a special educational need, we will discuss this with them, and monitor and assess their child accordingly.
+Often these assessments will be carried out by school, but we sometimes request advice from more specialised services such as Community Paediatricians, Mental Health Support Team, Speech Therapy, Autism Team or CAMHS.
+We will always share the findings with parents and in consultation, plan the next steps to best support their child.
+Children who need additional support will be placed on the SEN register and have an SEN Support Profile, (alternatively known as an IEP) which will be reviewed at least 3 times a year.
+Using the Assess, Plan, Do, Review cycle, we monitor the impact of interventions and support upon the holistic progress of our pupils and share this information with children and parents.
+3 Who is our Mrs Beach SENCo (Special You can contact her on 0151 355 1781 or Educational Via email at senco@whitbyheath.cheshire.sch.uk Needs Our SEND Governor is Mrs E Scorer Coordinator)?